 Examples of workplace defamation can include the following:

 - Claiming something is true, knowing that it is a lie

-- Intentionally creating a rumor which is harmful to a persons' career,
+- Intentionally creating a rumor which is harmful to a persons' career, reputation, or character

 - Intentionally creating or spreading a false and offensive rumor

 - Stating something in a review which is intentionally offensive and harmful

 Guiding You Through the Legal Process

 Defamation is a difficult claim to succeed in without the help of a skilled Chicago lawyer from our team.
 Employees face a high burden and employers have a number of defenses in order to avoid liability.
 However, depending on the actual statement made and the context surrounding the statement, employees can prevail.

 Contact our firm at your earliest convenience to fight for your rights.

 The Prinz Law Firm offers a variety of webinars for continuing education and training!
 Our offerings are geared toward employees, employers, professionals, and the general public, with topics ranging from preventing workplace sexual harassment to tips on how to prevail in difficult negotiations.